eclipse/elk/docs/content/documentation/tooldevelopers/usingeclipselayout/advancedconfiguration.md

 DiagramLayoutEngine.invokeLayout(workbenchPart, diagramPart, params);
 ```

-The concept of using layout configurators to set layout options on your KGraph seems to contradict what we have said so far: that the layout connector is responsible for producing a KGraph with options already set.
+The concept of using layout configurators to set layout options on your ElkGraph seems to contradict what we have said so far: that the layout connector is responsible for producing an ElkGraph with options already set.
 In fact, these do not contradict each other, but are simply two different (but combinable) ways of doing things.
 There are basically three ways of going about it:

-1. Having your layout connector set all options on your KGraph, and not using any layout configurator.
+1. Having your layout connector set all options on your ElkGraph, and not using any layout configurator.
 This is the approach we first learned about.

-1. Having your layout connector set only some of the options on your KGraph and using at least one layout configurator to fill in the rest.
+1. Having your layout connector set only some of the options on your ElkGraph and using at least one layout configurator to fill in the rest.

 1. Having your layout connector set no options at all and using at least one layout configurator to configure everything.